Inside the Viva Connections desktop app, or BYO Viva app

 Sweden SharePoint User Group meeting 9th of February 2009

 The Sweden SharePoint User Group had the first meeting of this year this evening and it was a great and interesting meeting.
 I really enjoyed the session by Rickard Löfberg from Credit Suisse when he talked about their globally rolled out collaboration platform, how they handled the massive amounts of data and customized the platform to have a smooth transition to upcoming versions of SharePoint.
 I did two short sessions; one about Web Part development with 10 tips and a very short introduction to the Geneva Framework.
+You can find the presentations for download below, currently in Swedish - but if you beg I can finish up the translation to English.

 SharePoint